itihon/itihon.dev.to/blog-posts/detecting-size-and-position-change-of-a-dom-element/index.md

 Moreover, in event handlers observing position change implies `getBoundingClientRect()` invokations.
 Not only it may be expensive, data aquired in one phase of asynchronous execution may turn out already stale in other phase where it is consumed.

-### When you shouldn't rely on `intersectionRect` and `intersectionRatio`
+### When you shouldn't rely on `intersectionRect` and `intersectionRatio`?

 As I already mentioned this case above, when a target element can possibly be partly overlapped by its parent scrollable container.
-If this is the case, it is better to calculate intersection using `rootBounds` and `boundingClientRect` rectangles, because `intersectionRect` and `intersectionRatio` reflect intersection of a target's visible part rather than the whole target.
+If this is the case, it is better to calculate intersection using coordinates of `rootBounds` and `boundingClientRect` rectangles, because `intersectionRect` and `intersectionRatio` reflect intersection of a target's visible part rather than the whole target.

-### When you shouldn't use `visualViewport` with `IntersectionObserver`
+### When you shouldn't use `visualViewport` with `IntersectionObserver`?

 It may seem logical at first glance to use `visualViewport.height` or `window.innerHeight` in order to calculate the bottom margin of `rootMargin`.
 This will not be consistent among mobile and desktop screens if `minimum-scale=1.0` is not specified in the meta tag.